Vienna contains 23 municipal districts, each with its own individual character and flavor.

 The fourth number is, um, I don’t know.
-It’s nearly always 0, and I think any other number indicates some kind of postbox.
+It’s nearly always 0, and I think any other number indicates some kind of post office location.
+You may also find some unique postcodes for specific institutions that break the rules.

 - 1010 – the 1st district (Innenstadt or Innere Stadt).
 That’s the very center of town and home to many of Vienna’s historical attractions, the most prestigious addresses, and the highest rents.
 The area roughly equates to the city as it was before the fortified walls came down in the 19th century.

 - 1040 – the 4th district (Wieden)